jeffreyrosenbluth/static-canvas/README.md

 like `isPointInPath(x, y)` are not included.
 This turns out to be a surprisingly small part of HTML5 Canvas.

-Here is Hello world with fancy text.
+Here is Hello static-canvas with fancy text.

 ![Text](http://i.imgur.com/HGjSpJ6.png)